Press releases from the series organizer and Ducati after Monday's one-day World Superbike test at Imola:

 Nineteen more laps at 23ºC and everyone chose the Pirelli SC0 soft tyre as the warm weather settled down.

 The World Supersport race would be seventeen laps on a windy track at 22ºC.

 Nineteen laps in the morning's race at 22ºC.

-Press releases from the series organizers, as well as the World Superbike and World Supersport teams after today's races at Imola:
+Press releases from the series organizer and World Superbike and World Supersport teams after qualifying at Imola: